FindMySchool LogoFindMySchool

 Irek Mukhamedov's biennial masterclasses, the Bolshoi Academy graduate placements, and the professional theatre connections make this a credible pathway into performance careers for the right student.
 For others, more conventional schools may be better fit.

-The Hammond is excellent for specialist performing arts training but weak academically at GCSE.
-A-level results are solid (61% A*-B), but the GCSE Attainment 8 score of 35.8 places it in the bottom 21% nationally.
+The Hammond is excellent for specialist performing arts training but modest academically at GCSE.
 The school's reputation rests on performance training outcomes, not exam results.
-For artistically talented pupils, the answer is yes; for families prioritising academic credentials, the answer is no.
+For artistically talented pupils, the answer is yes; for families prioritising academic credentials, the answer is more cautious.

 Fees vary by pathway.
 GCSE-level school pupils pay annual fees to be confirmed directly with the school.
 Sixth-form diploma students pay approximately £13,236-£18,513 per year depending on their programme (BTEC with A-levels, or Trinity Diplomas).
 The BA(Hons) Musical Theatre Performance costs £6,171 per year.
 The school offers full bursaries through the Music and Dance Scheme for selected talented pupils aged 11-16, eliminating fees entirely for qualifying students.